liferay/clay/adr/component_offerings.md

 </ClayDropDown>
 ```

 Composing gives the user more control over the layout and interactions.
+Our "sell" here for the low-level components are for cases where users need to create other behaviors or customize their components in more detail.

 #### High-level: